-Back at home I did some basic online research to learn specifics about what I had seen in our bubble garden.
+Back home, I did basic online research to learn about what I had seen in our bubble garden.
 Results ranged from the three vital components (soap, water, air) working together in varying quantities and qualities to a documentary, The Science of Bubbles.

-I watched it with Hazel, I more interested than she, and was impressed but not surprised to hear the featured scientist say “soap bubbles can tell us about how nature works on scales as large as our solar system and as small as a wave of light.”
+I watched it with Hazel; I was more interested than she and was impressed but not surprised to hear the featured scientist say, “soap bubbles can tell us about how nature works on scales as large as our solar system and as small as a wave of light.”
 No wonder I was so mesmerized by them.
-It’s not the first time I’ve felt enchantment from bubbles but this time felt different.
+It’s not the first time I’ve felt enchantment by bubbles, but this time felt different.
 My perspective on life and the things we’re surrounded with — visible or not — has expanded so much over the past year.

-The film and scientist go on to share that soap bubbles are mathematical problem solvers and have an uncanny search for geometric perfection.
-They always act to minimize their surface area (hence a spherical shape) and that at all times, their surface tension is the key.
+The film and scientists share that soap bubbles are mathematical problem solvers and have an uncanny search for geometric perfection.
+They always act to minimize their surface area (hence a spherical shape), and at all times, their surface tension is the key.
 Surface tension “ensures they perform shape changes with the minimum amount of energy, which is the preferred way nature operates.”

-Minimum amount of energy — that’s what I was drawn to in the garden.
-The effortless way the soap bubbles formed, floated down, and sat in stillness where they landed.
-They morphed as needed depending on the surface, and in some cases, displayed dynamic colors, movement, and patterns amidst their stillness.
-There was so much at play between the just-right humidity levels, balance between water and soap, and air flow yet it was all so simple and natural.
+A minimum amount of energy — that’s what I was drawn to in the garden.
+The effortless way the soap bubbles formed, floated down and sat in stillness where they landed.
+They morphed as needed depending on the surface and in some cases, displayed dynamic colors, movement, and patterns amidst their stillness.
+There was so much at play between the just-right humidity levels, the balance between water and soap, and airflow, yet it was all so simple and natural.
 Simple always does it.